DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Add more language

-User can add a new languages from the "Add Languages" option.
+User can add a new languages from this option.

 ![morelanguage](./images/DOTA_Web/AddLanguage.png)